Flight #888 left Boston at 11:07 on June sixth. Almost fifteen minutes went by before the first passenger’s brain turned to liquid.

-Neil was fifty-two years old, and he wanted nothing more than to end his life.
+Neil was fifty-two years old, and all he wanted was to die.

 Finally, Neil gave into temptation and opened the book.

 My father had a small Estate in Nottinghamshire: I was the Third of five Sons.
 He sent me to Emanuel-College in Cambridge at Fourteen Years old, where I resided three Years, and applied my self close to my Studies: But the Charge of maintaining me (although I had a very scanty Allowance) being too great for a narrow Fortune, I was bound Apprentice to Mr. James Bates, an eminent Surgeon in London, with whom I continued four Years;

 Neil knew the opening paragraph by heart, and not from actively trying to memorize it.
 He loved the passage, loved the entire book.
 He couldn’t say why, exactly, but he suspected that he loved it because it had always been there for him.
 Gulliver had been there when Neil’s own family deserted him.
 Gulliver had gotten him through the last few days of despondent misery; and before that, the fifteen years of hopeless solitude.